 - If a student becomes eligible for financial aid or veterans benefits, those awards will be applied to the remaining balance on the payment plan.
 Certain types of financial aid may not apply to fees (e.g. bookstore awards).

 - Payment Plans are not available to international students or students enrolled in a prior Payment Plan that is in delinquent status.

 - Payment plans may be set up with ‘Manual Payments’ or ‘Automatic Credit Card Payments’.

 - Payment plans are by term.
-A $25 charge from TouchNet will be assessed on each payment plan per term.
+A $25 charge from our payment plan processor TouchNet will be assessed on each payment plan per term.

 - The final installment is due before the next term’s registration period A registration hold, preventing future enrollment, will be placed on student accounts with an unpaid payment plan balance remaining after the final installment date has passed.